crdsonnet/validate-libsonnet/README.md

 # validate-libsonnet

-Type checking is a common grievance in jsonnet land, this library is an aid to validate function parameters and other values.
+Type checking is a common grievance in the jsonnet eco-system, this library is an aid to validate function parameters and other values.

 Here's a comprehensive example validating the function arguments against the arguments documented by docsonnet: